-Effective July 31, 2004, directors who are not officers, retired officers or affiliates of the Company receive an honorarium of \$10,000 and \$2,500 for attendance at each Board meeting or meeting of a Board committee of which he is a member (\$1,500 if such attendance is telephonic).
-Prior to July 31, 2004, Mr. Girsky did not receive compensation for his services and only Messrs.
-Shapiro and Foley received the honorarium and a \$2,500 meeting attendance fee.
-In addition, effective January 1, 2004, the chairman of the Audit Committee will receive a stipend of \$10,000.
-Officers, including retired officers, do not receive additional compensation for attendance at Board meetings or committee meetings.
+Directors who are not officers of the Company receive an honorarium of \$10,000 and \$2,500 for attendance at each Board meeting or meeting of a Board committee of which he is a member (\$1,500 if such attendance is telephonic).
+In addition, the chairman of the Audit Committee receives a stipend of \$10,000.
+Company officers do not receive additional compensation for attendance at Board meetings or committee meetings.